r4victor/tenthousandmeters/content/blog/python_bts_12.md

 `GET_AWAITABLE` checks whether the object to yield from is a native coroutine or a generator-based coroutine, in which case it leaves the object as is.
 Otherwise, it replaces the object with `obj.__await__()`.

-I've tried to give a succinct summary of generators and coroutines in this section.
-If you still have questions left, I recommend you look at the CPython source code.
+That's basically how generators and coroutines work.
+If you still have questions left, I recommend you study the CPython source code.
 See [`Include/cpython/code.h`](https://github.com/python/cpython/blob/3.9/Include/cpython/code.h) for the code object definition, [`Include/funcobject.h`](https://github.com/python/cpython/blob/3.9/Include/funcobject.h) for the function object definition and [`Include/cpython/frameobject.h`](https://github.com/python/cpython/blob/3.9/Include/cpython/frameobject.h) for the frame definition.
-Look at [`Objects/genobject.c`](https://github.com/python/cpython/blob/3.9/Objects/genobject.c) to learn more about generators and coroutines.
-And look at [`Python/ceval.c`](https://github.com/python/cpython/blob/3.9/Python/ceval.c) to learn what different bytecode instructions do.
+Look at [`Objects/genobject.c`](https://github.com/python/cpython/blob/3.9/Objects/genobject.c) to learn more about generators and coroutines, and look at [`Python/ceval.c`](https://github.com/python/cpython/blob/3.9/Python/ceval.c) to learn what different bytecode instructions do.

-Before we conclude this post, let me say a few words about a Python module that you're very likely to use in your `async`/`await` programs.
+We've figured out how `async`/`await` works, but we also need an event loop to run `async`/`await` programs.
+You're unlikely to write your own event loops as we did in this post because that's a lot work.
+What you usually do instead is use some event loop library.
+So before we colculde this post, let me say a few words about the library you're most likely to use.

 ## asyncio

-[`asyncio`](https://docs.python.org/3/library/asyncio.html) came to Python around the same time `async`/`await` was introduced (see [PEP 3156](https://www.python.org/dev/peps/pep-3156/)).
-This module does a lot of things but essentially it provides an event loop and a bunch of classes, functions and coroutines for asynchronous programming.
+[`asyncio`](https://docs.python.org/3/library/asyncio.html) came to the Python standard library around the same time `async`/`await` was introduced (see [PEP 3156](https://www.python.org/dev/peps/pep-3156/)).
+It does a lot of things, but essentially it provides an event loop and a bunch of classes, functions and coroutines for asynchronous programming.

 The `asyncio` event loop provides an interface similiar to that of our final `EventLoopAsyncAwait` but works a bit differently.
 Recall that our event loop maintained a queue of scheduled coroutines and ran them by calling `send(None)`.
 When a coroutine yielded a value, the event loop iterpreted the value as an `(event, socket)` message telling that the coroutine waits for `event` on `socket`.
-The event loop then monitored the socket with a selector and rescheduled the coroutine when the event happened.
+The event loop then started monitoring the socket with a selector and rescheduled the coroutine when the event happened.

 The `asyncio` event loop is different in that it does not maintain a queue of scheduled coroutines but only schedules and invokes callbacks.
 Nevertheless, it provides [`loop.create_task()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_task) and other methods to schedule and run coroutines.
 How does it do that?
 Let's see.